Critical Incident Management Policy

 As soon as possible, the Workplace Health and Safety Officer will:

-• ensure counselling support is provided, if required;
+- ensure counselling support is provided, if required; and

 When a critical incident occurs during semester, AC will ensure that:

-Off-campus critical incidents involving staff or students should be reported by the person with the information as soon as possible to the VP Operations.
+- Off-campus critical incidents involving staff or students should be reported by the person with the information as soon as possible to the Work Health and Safety Officer and VP Operations.

 AC will adhere to the current Educational Services for Overseas Students (ESOS) Act and notify the relevant government departments as soon as practical after the incident.
 In the case of a student’s death or other absence affecting attendance, the AC International Student Officer or equivalent will contact the Department of Home Affairs by phone prior to reporting via the Provider Registration and International Student Management System (PRISMS).